dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

 excluded pools are written out to a file (`excluded-pools`; see above) which is read back in on initialization.

-When rebalancing or migration is completed, pools can be set back to active qos control:
+When rebalancing is completed, pools can be set back to active qos control:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~